 If tests indicate you have multiple myeloma, your doctor will use the information gathered from the diagnostic tests to classify your disease as stage I, stage II or stage III.
 Stage I indicates a less aggressive disease, and stage III indicates an aggressive disease that may affect bone, kidneys and other organs.

 Your multiple myeloma may also be assigned a risk category, which indicates the aggressiveness of your disease.

 Your multiple myeloma stage and risk category help your doctor understand your prognosis and your treatment options.

-If you're experiencing symptoms, treatment can help relieve pain, control complications of the disease, stabilize your condition and slow the progress of the disease.
+If you're experiencing symptoms, treatment can help relieve pain, control complications of the disease, stabilize your condition and slow the progress of multiple myeloma.

 Immediate treatment may not be necessary

-If you have multiple myeloma but aren't experiencing any symptoms (smoldering multiple myeloma), you may not need treatment.
+If you have multiple myeloma but aren't experiencing any symptoms (also known as smoldering multiple myeloma), you may not need treatment.
 However, your doctor will regularly monitor your condition for signs that the disease is progressing.
 This may involve periodic blood and urine tests.